Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 kubectl --namespace my-aks-name get service proxy-public
 ```

-Please see [the JupyterHub documentation](https://z2jh.jupyter.org/en/latest/kubernetes/microsoft/step-zero-azure.html) for a more in-depth guide on deploying a K8s cluster to your cloud provider of choice.

 ## 5.4 Running the hub example

-Similar to running the server example, running the hub example requires setting the appropriate environment variables.
+Similar to running the Jupyter Server example, running the JupyterHub example requires setting the appropriate environment variables.
 Create a `.env` file in the root of the project with the relevant values.
 See the `example.env` file for an example.

 To run the example, you can use the `launch.json` configurations by pressing F5 or play in VSCode.
 Or you can simply run the relevant package script: `pnpm run start:hub`.

 You should now be able to interact with the assistant.
 The assistant will be aware of a langchain `Tool` that interacts with the [JupyterHub API](https://jupyterhub.readthedocs.io/en/stable/reference/rest-api.html#/) directly to start a single-user server session, execute code on the Jupyter Server and save that along with results to a notebook.
-The code has been annotated for clarity and understanding.

 ```shell
 You: Execute some code that creates a plot with translucent circles of varying colors.